Methodology FAQs: Our formulas, data sources and eligibility criteria

 Chart eligibility

-If you’d like to ask your own question or suggest content for the Knowledge Base, submit a ticket!
-We update FAQs regularly with new submissions.
+If you’d like to ask a question or suggest more content for the Knowledge Base, submit a ticket!
+We update FAQs with new answers regularly.

 Back to Methodology 101